 - Spontaneous attacks of pain or attacks triggered by things such as touching the face, chewing, speaking or brushing teeth

-- Episodes of several attacks lasting days, weeks, months or longer — some people have periods when they experience no pain
+- Bouts of multiple attacks lasting days, weeks, months or longer — some people have periods when they experience no pain

 - Pain in areas supplied by the trigeminal nerve, including the cheek, jaw, teeth, gums, lips, or less often the eye and forehead